Tensor product categorifications and the super Kazhdan-Lusztig conjecture: Tensor product categorifications

 For any $I$ and $(\bn,\bc)$, let $\mathcal C$ be an $\mathfrak{sl}_I$-tensor product categorification of type $(\bn,\bc)$.
-To avoid trivialities assume that $\Lambda := \Lambda_{I;\bn,\bc}$ is non-empty.
-In the finite case the category $\mathcal C$ is already well understood thanks to Theorem~\ref{lwmain} and the extensive literature about parabolic category $\mathcal O$.
-In the infinite case many questions about the combinatorics of $\mathcal C$ can be answered by picking a sufficiently large finite subinterval $J \subset I$ then passing to the subquotient $\mathcal C_J$ introduced in the previous subsection.
+In the finite case, Theorem~\ref{lwmain} shows that $\mathcal C$ is equivalent to some blocks of parabolic category $\mathcal O$ for the general linear Lie algebra, hence we can exploit the extensive literature about parabolic category $\mathcal O$ to deduce results about $\mathcal C$.
+In the infinite case, many questions about $\mathcal C$ can be answered by picking a sufficiently large finite subinterval $J \subset I$, then passing to the subquotient $\mathcal C_J$ and invoking Theorem~\ref{subq}.

-For example, if $\lambda,\mu \in \Lambda$ are any two weights, we can choose a finite interval $J$ so that they both belong to the subset $\Lambda_J$; since the quotient functor $\pi_J$ is exact the composition multiplicity $[\Delta(\lambda):L(\mu)]$ in $\mathcal C$ is the same as in $\mathcal C_J$; hence it can be computed via the Kazhdan-Lusztig conjecture.
-See $\S$\ref{cc} for more about the explicit combinatorics here.
+For example, the following theorem shows that decomposition numbers in $\mathcal C$ can be computed by reducing to the Kazhdan-Lusztig conjecture (which describes the decomposition numbers in parabolic category $\mathcal O$); see $\S$\ref{cc} for more about the explicit combinatorics here.
+We will appeal to this observation in the next section to prove the super Kazhdan-Lusztig conjecture for $\mathfrak{gl}_{n|m}(\C)$.

-In this subsection we apply this technique to extend a couple of other basic combinatorial results from finite to infinite $I$.
-To start with we have the following result which determines the blocks of $\mathcal C$.